EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Symmetric keys and IVs SHALL be derived with the negotiated PRF (HKDF_V) and with the secret set to the ECDH shared secret.

 For message_i the key and IV, called K_i and IV_i, SHALL be derived using the parameter other = aad_i, where i = 2 or 3.
-The key SHALL be derived using the AlgorithmID set to the negotiated AEAD (AEAD_V), and the IV SHALL be derived using the algorithm identifier set to "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}.
+The key SHALL be derived using the AlgorithmID set to the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.
+The IV SHALL be derived using the algorithm identifier set to "IV-GENERATION" as specified in section 12.1.2. of {{I-D.ietf-cose-msg}}, and keyDataLength equal to the IV length of AEAD_V.

-Application specific traffic keys and other data SHALL be derived using the parameter other = H( H( message_1 \| message_2 ) \| message_3 ), and AlgorithmID defined by the application.
-AlgorithmID SHALL be different for different data being derived, an example is given in {{app-a2}}.
+Application specific traffic keys and other data SHALL be derived using the parameter other = exchange_hash.
+The parameter keyDataLength is specified according to the length of the data being derived.
+AlgorithmID is defined by the application and SHALL be different for different data being derived, an example is given in {{app-a2}}.

 # EDHOC Authenticated with Asymmetric Keys {#asym}